Tag Archives: Content Marketing

 Let’s say that I have a burst pipe in my home.
 I’m the customer, and I want a service.
 I’m going to look for something that’s logical, that makes sense to me.
 “Yes, I need a plumbing repair right now.”
 Ethical: “Okay, this company is insured, they have the right certifications.
 Those are important from an ethical standpoint.”
 Then finally, we have the pathos, which is emotional.
 I’ve actually had a burst pipe in my home, and it was terrible!
 I really feel for the customer there.

 Madison: That’s so cool!
-So you’ve been able to take a lot of your own experience (both as a teach and as a homeowner) and feed that back into your writing.
+So you’ve been able to take a lot of your own experience (both as a teacher and as a homeowner) and feed that back into your writing.
 That’s great.
 You mentioned different sorts of appeals you can make: the ethical, the emotional, and the logical.
 That’s really feeding back into that natural reading experience.
 So many plumbing websites are missing that.
 They focus on the sale, sale, sale.
 “This is why our services are great…” but they don’t relate it back to the customer.

 Blending SEO With Natural Reading Experience